yeoman/yeoman.io/app/authoring/dependencies.md

 }):
 ```

-This is aequivalent to call:
+This is equivalent to call:

 ```
 npm install lodash --save-dev